AI4IS/AI4IS.github.io/_pages/about.md

 # 🔥 News

-- *2024.04*:  🎉🎉 My manuscript, “Intelligent Decision-Making Algorithm for Airborne Phased Array Radar Search Tasks Based on a Hierarchical Strategy Framework”, has been initially accepted by Chinese Journal of Aeronautics.
+- *2024.04*:  🎉🎉 Our manuscript, “Intelligent Decision-Making Algorithm for Airborne Phased Array Radar Search Tasks Based on a Hierarchical Strategy Framework”, has been initially accepted by Chinese Journal of Aeronautics.
-- *2024.04*:  🎉🎉 My manuscript, “An Autonomous Attack Decision-Making Method Based on Hierarchical Virtual Bayesian Reinforcement Learning” needs Major Revision and reviewers' remarks are glad to be positive.
+- *2024.04*:  🎉🎉 Our manuscript, “An Autonomous Attack Decision-Making Method Based on Hierarchical Virtual Bayesian Reinforcement Learning” needs Major Revision and reviewers' remarks are glad to be positive.
+- *2024.04*:  🎉🎉 Our manuscript, “Design of UAV Flight State Recognition System for Multi-sensor Data Fusion”, has been initially accepted by IEEE Sensors Journal.
-- *2024.04*:  🎉🎉 My conference, “Dogfight Advantage Occupancy Method Based on Imperfect Information Self-play”, has been accepted by IEEE ICCA.
+- *2024.04*:  🎉🎉 Our conference, “Dogfight Advantage Occupancy Method Based on Imperfect Information Self-play”, has been accepted by IEEE ICCA.
 Looking forward to sharing our results in Iceland in June.
-- *2024.03*:  🎉🎉 My manuscript, “Loyal wingman task execution for future aerial combat: A hierarchical prior-based reinforcement learning approach”, has been totally accepted by Chinese Journal of Aeronautics and you can find it online.
+- *2024.03*:  🎉🎉 Our manuscript, “Loyal wingman task execution for future aerial combat: A hierarchical prior-based reinforcement learning approach”, has been totally accepted by Chinese Journal of Aeronautics and you can find it online.
+- *2024.01*:  🎉🎉 Our manuscript, “Design of motor skill recognition and hierarchical evaluation system for table tennis players”, has been published by IEEE Sensors Journal.
+- *2023.11*:  🎉🎉 It is a pleasure to be a reviewer of IEEE Sensors Journal.
+- *2023.10*:  🎉🎉 Our conference, “Design of motion pattern recognition system based on artificial intelligence methods”, has been published by IEEE ICCSI.
+- *2023.09*:  🎉🎉 Our conference, “Autonomous Security Evaluation Model for UAV Based on Airborne Information”, has been published by IEEE ICICSP.
-- *2023.07*:  🎉🎉 First Prize of Northwest Region of Graduate Student Electronic Design Competition (team leader).
+- *2023.07*:  🎉🎉 I get First Prize of Northwest Region of Graduate Student Electronic Design Competition (team leader).

 # 📝 Publications